Import and Reuse: A Faster Way to Set Up Meetings

 Response Status & Response Action Definitions & Scenarios

-To use the Campaign Advanced Search, click and open a Campaign and select the Advanced search button ON:
+To use the Campaign Advanced Search, click and open a Campaign from the Campaign dashboard and select the Advanced search button ON:

 Not Started – might have received the email, but haven’t taken any action (i.e., clicking the landing page link)